pgtipping/Synthalyst/memory-bank/progress.md

 - Fixed "Cannot read properties of undefined" errors in the admin page
 - Resolved chunk loading errors by properly handling database queries
 - Improved error logging for all database operations
+- Fixed NextJS dynamic route parameter issue in the user role update API
+- Updated the API route to properly await params object in Next.js 15
+- Changed params type to `Promise<{ id: string }>` to reflect Next.js 15 changes
+- Properly extracted and used the ID parameter after awaiting params
+- Ensured consistent error handling across all admin API routes
+- Fixed TypeScript errors in the admin user management components
+- Fixed rate limiting errors by using the correct string format for duration
+- Added better error handling for Redis connection issues
+- Made authorization optional for development environment
+- Improved error responses to return 200 status with error details instead of 500

 ### In Progress